camunda/camunda-docs/versioned_docs/version-8.0/components/modeler/desktop-modeler/element-templates/defining-templates.md

 - `v0.10.0` (Camunda Platform 7)
 - `v0.5.0` (Camunda Platform 8)

-The Camunda Modeler will ignore element templates defining a higher `$schema` version and will log a warning message.
+Camunda Modeler will ignore element templates defining a higher `$schema` version and will log a warning message.

 For example, given the following `$schema` definition, the application takes `0.9.1` as the JSON Schema version of the element template.